Skip to main content

 A practical failure mode is identifier mismatch between contractor type and payout destination.
 In PayNow-style flows, that can mean treating a business recipient like an individual proxy setup, or vice versa.

-The grounding pack does not confirm this as a standardized Singapore rejection pattern, so treat it as an internal control risk rather than a proven local rule.
+Treat this as an internal control risk rather than a proven local rule.
 Keep recipient classification and identifier type in separate fields, and make sure you can export legal name, contractor type, identifier type, masked destination value, and last updater.
 If a payout fails here, fix mapping first, then retry under controlled review with the original case history intact.

 When a payout is created but blocked by policy, the recovery path is governance, not re-submission.
 Require a documented release decision that states who approved, when, and why the hold was released or maintained.